STAND. COM. REP. NO. 1304

 State of Hawaii

-As affirmed by the record of votes of the members of your Committee on Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1405, S.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1405, S.D.
-2, H.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the records of votes of the members of your Committees on Hawaiian Affairs and International Affairs and the Arts that are attached to this report, your Committees concur with the intent and purpose of S.R.
+No. 74, as amended herein, and recommend its adoption in the form attached hereto as S.R.
+No. 74, S.D.
+1.